ALOHA INSURANCE SERVICES

 Remove standing water as quickly as possible.
 Standing water is a breeding ground for microorganisms, which can become airborne and inhaled.

 Wash and disinfect all areas that have been flooded.
-This includes walls, floors, closets, shelves, as well as heating and air-conditioning systems.
+This includes walls, floors, closets and shelves, as well as heating and air conditioning systems.

-If you have any questions regarding mold and homeowners insurance, contact your Aoha Insurance agent.
-They can provide information on how to maintain your home and may also be able to provide the name of an expert in mold-remediation.
-You can get more information on mold by accessing the CDC at http://www.cdc.gov
+If you have any questions regarding mold and homeowners insurance, contact your Aloha Insurance agent.
+They can provide information on how to maintain your home and may also be able to provide the name of an expert in mold remediation.
+You can get more information on mold by accessing the CDC website.